New in Looker 6.16, the Looker IDE supports folders to help you organize your LookML project files. See this documentation page for information.

 For more information, see the Model Localization documentation page.

-Your project may also contain other files whose filetypes are not recognized by Looker’s IDE as belonging to one of the categories above.
+Your project may also contain other files whose file types are not recognized by Looker’s IDE as belonging to one of the categories above, such as Explore files used for a native derived table or used to extend an Explore across models.

 Accessing Project Files